 - Others contain substances made to look like part of the germ.

-- New mRNA vaccines (like the COVID-19 vaccines) teach the body to make proteins that look like part of the germ.
+- The COVID-19 vaccines teach the body to make proteins that look like part of the germ.
 (See the question “How do the COVID-19 vaccines work?” for more information).

 When you get a vaccine, your immune system responds.